bruprai/boxtout/docs/001-overview.md

 ### Payment Processor

-This piece is separate because I think it's important to focus on directly and make sure it's rock solid.
+This piece is separate because I think it's important to focus on directly and make sure it's rock-solid.

 ### Tips Processor

-This part can be apart of the Payment processing but I think we'll keep it separate in terms of the code management incase we introduce certain functionalities around that.
+This part can be a part of the Payment processing, but I think we'll keep it separate in terms of the code management in case we introduce certain functionalities around that.

 ### User Manager